icub-tech-iit/appsAway/demos/README.md

 ```
 [setup]
-title "Name of your application" - **Title that will show in the GUI**
+title "Name of your application"
+>**Title that will show in the GUI**

 [top options]
+ImageName "images/your\_demo\_image.png"
-ImageName "images/your\_demo\_image.png" - **path to the image illustrating your demo, to be used as the background image in the GUI**
+>**path to the image illustrating your demo, to be used as the background image in the GUI**

 [right options]
+radioButton "option"
-radioButton "option" - **The option string is sent directly to the container as an environment variable called APPSAWAY_OPTIONS, make sure your container is ready to process it!!!**
+>**The option string is sent directly to the container as an environment variable called APPSAWAY_OPTIONS, make sure your container is ready to process it!!!**
 ```

 We recommend that you include a title and image for your demo.
 If your demo needs no other options, you can ignore the `right options` section.